 Something biting you cannot see?
+Everyone thinks you are crazy?
 Do you think bugs are crawling on your skin, in your hair, ears, nose or mouth?
-Prescription medications and skin disorders may be the main cause.
-Just because you feel something crawling on you doesn’t mean it’s an insect.
+There can be many reasons why you think it’s bugs.
+Just because you feel something crawling on you doesn’t mean it’s an insect….

 Professionally Recommended Pest Products For Mite Control